community-led-design/kit/src/resources/authoring-design-brief.md

   be fully understood why they responded that way.
 * Including a section about possible future directions and promising untapped ideas from co-design.
-* Using indefinite language such as “good practices” instead of “best practices”, and “approaches” instead of “solutions” which helps reinforce the idea that understanding of the topic will continue to grow and change.
+* Using indefinite language such as "good practices" instead of "best practices", and "approaches" instead of "solutions" which helps reinforce the idea that understanding of the topic will continue to grow and change.

 ## Contents of a design brief